dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.2 Diving into promises

 A promise is an object that serves as a placeholder for a result of an asynchronous task.
-It represents a value that we don’t have but hope to have in the future.
+It represents a value that we don't have but hope to have in the future.
 For this reason, during its lifetime, a promise can go through a couple of states, as shown in figure 6.10.

 A promise starts in the pending state, in which we know nothing about our promised value.
-That’s why a promise in the pending state is also called an unresolved promise.
-During program execution, if the promise’s resolve function is called, the
+That's why a promise in the pending state is also called an unresolved promise.
+During program execution, if the promise's resolve function is called, the

 Figure 6.10

 States of a promise

-promise moves into the fulfilled state, in which we’ve successfully obtained the promised value.
-On the other hand, if the promise’s reject function is called, or if an unhandled exception occurs during promise handling, the promise moves into the rejected state, in which we weren’t able to obtain the promised value, but in which we at least know why.
-Once a promise has reached either the fulfilled state or the rejected state, it can’t switch (a promise can’t go from fulfilled to rejected or vice versa), and it always stays in that state.
+promise moves into the fulfilled state, in which we've successfully obtained the promised value.
+On the other hand, if the promise's reject function is called, or if an unhandled exception occurs during promise handling, the promise moves into the rejected state, in which we weren't able to obtain the promised value, but in which we at least know why.
+Once a promise has reached either the fulfilled state or the rejected state, it can't switch (a promise can't go from fulfilled to rejected or vice versa), and it always stays in that state.
 We say that a promise is resolved (either successfully or not).

-The following listing provides a closer look at what’s going on when we use promises.
+The following listing provides a closer look at what's going on when we use promises.

 Listing 6.11